 Undergraduates can also do their Junior Papers and Senior Theses on a population-related issue.
 There might even be a chance to attend or present at the Population Association of America conference.

-You are also welcome to attend research and coding workshops hosted by OPR, including the Fragile Families Summer Data Workshop.
+You are also welcome to attend research and coding workshops hosted by OPR, including the The Future of Families and Child Wellbeing Summer Data Workshop.

 If you are looking for ways to continue your population and demographic knowledge, consider furthering your education at a graduate program.

 Some programs for PhDs in Population Studies and Demography in the United States Include:

 Other graduate programs have population centers where doctoral students are involved.
 Some examples include:

 Duke Population Research Center